ChrstphrHll/npc_gen/students/Hanna Arkhun.md

 # Hanna Arkhun
 ---
 ### Description
-- Triton Paladin from Whyndiem
+- Triton Paladin from Glasscliff Garisons
 - 1st year Protection student in Treskal
-- long straight platinum hair that's put up, Purple eyes, and Pale Gray skin
+- short wavy turquoise hair that's messy, Purple eyes, and Pale Gray skin
 - Is Dependable and Enigmatic, and has Involvement as their ideal

 ### Organizations